HackMemphis/HM-Planning/sponsorships/plan.md

 * may choose to become an industry exclusive ($1000 extra, see below)
 * logo on the badges
 * may display banner at the event
-* may choose to be sponsor for the lanyards (only your logo, first come first served)
+* may choose to be sponsor for the lanyards ($200, first come first served)
-* 5 min announcement at the event (by you or us)
+* 10 min announcement at the event (by you or us)
 * can reserve 6 hours at the sponsor table (see below)
 * logo on event t-shirts and bags (if produced, requires minimum total sponsorhsip)
 * logo on any printed materials